-Paul Anthony Lennon

-Non-Executive Chairman - Appointed on 28 November 2014
+Paul Anthony Lennon Non-Executive Chairman - Appointed on 28 November 2014

-Mr Lennon served as the 42nd Premier of Tasmania for 4 years (2004 - 2008) and Treasurer (2004-2006).
+Experience and expertise Mr Lennon served as the 42 nd Premier of Tasmania for 4 years (2004 - 2008) and Treasurer (2004-2006).
 His experience in the resources sector is considerable.
 He was the Minister for Infrastructure, Energy and Resources (1998-2002), and later Minister for Economic Development, Energy and Resources (2002-2004) while Mr Lennon was the Deputy Premier of Tasmania from (1998-2004).
+Aside from this prominent ministerial experience, Mr Lennon has previously held senior positions working for and representing trade organisations and workers throughout the 1980's.
+This experience allowed Mr Lennon to lead negotiations with European, UK, American and Chinese companies in commercial matters of state and national significance.
+Other Current Directorships of Listed Companies None Former Directorships in the Last Three Years of Listed Companies None Special Responsibilities Chairman Member of the Remuneration and Audit Committee Interests in Shares 3,384,869 shares - indirectly held